 Images are often the heaviest elements on a page.
 Uncompressed or oversized images can destroy your page load time.

-Lazy loading images and videos only load when they are about to be viewed, rather than all at once during page load.
+Use lazy loading images and videos only load when they are about to be viewed, rather than all at once during page load.

 A CDN keeps copies of the files from your site spread among the world’s servers.
 The files are supplied from the server nearest to a person accessing your website, therefore lowering latency and load times.